Anders Rowe: Career

-In 2021, he moved up to the SGB Premiership and started riding for Ipswich Witches, as well as riding in the lower division for Redcar Bears.
+In 2021, Rowe moved up to the SGB Premiership and started riding for Ipswich Witches, as well as riding in the lower division for Redcar Bears.
 In 2022, he stayed with the Ipswich Witches in the SGB Premiership 2022 and joined Leicester Lions in the SGB Championship 2022.
-Later that season he switched from Leicester to Scunthorpe Scorpions.
+Later that season, he switched from Leicester to Scunthorpe Scorpions.

 In 2023, Rowe rode for Poole Pirates in Great Britain, and Rzeszów in Poland.
 He also made it into the King's Lynn Stars team in the Premiership as their rising star, a position he retained for the 2024 season.

 Rowe signed for Sheffield Tigers for the SGB Premiership 2025.
 Rowe re-joined Poole Pirates for the SGB Championship 2025.